 Join Dartmouth on a five-night literary tour of Southern England featuring Downton Abbey!

-- Private guided walking tour of London to include entrance into Westminster Abbey, private tour of Charles Dickens Museum and a group experience at Jarndyce Antiquarian Booksellers.
+- Private guided walking tour of London to include entrance into Westminster Abbey and a group experience at Jarndyce Antiquarian Booksellers.

 - Group tour, introduction into the treasurey and private dinner at the British Library.

 - Private guided walking tour of Oxford to include Magdalen college, Merton College, St Marys Passage, Christ Church, Botanic Gardens, and the Bodleian Library Tour.

 - Private guided walking tour of Shakespeare's birthplace to include Nash House, New Place, Halls Croft, Mary Ardens House, and Anne Hathaway's Cottage.

 - Guided tour of Highclere Castle (Downton Abbey) and its gardens, including the Egyptian Exhibition.

 - Private guided tour of Jane Austen's House and Museum, St Nicholas Church, and Chawton House.